There are several policies that we have put in place to support your child in safe exploration and risk-taking in a group setting

 We do allow teens enrolled in Teen Fire Circle to bring their phones due to their ability to drive themselves and carpool with one another.
 We require that all cell phones remain powered off and in their backpacks for the duration of the program.

-• At EverWild, the primary focus is on the safety of children while maintaining the integrity and core values of the program.
-As a diverse community of learners, children must adhere to EverWild’s Agreements, also known as EMBARK.
+At EverWild, the primary focus is on the safety of the participants while maintaining the integrity and core values of the program.
+As a diverse community of learners, participants must adhere to EverWild’s Agreements - which are shared by mentors with the children at the program.

 We believe an open line of communication and immediate action is the best way to support all children.
-If EverWild is unable to support learners with adhering to the Agreements of EMBARK, the following protocols and steps will take place.
+If EverWild is unable to support learners with adhering to our Agreements, the following protocols and steps will take place.

 Upon noticing and identifying behaviors or conflict, the mentors will begin utilizing conflict resolution strategies including nonviolent communication while supporting the child(ren)’s social-emotional development.
 The mentors will share their observations and details with all families involved and with the parent(s), will discuss strategies for supporting the child(ren) through the behavior.
 Mentors may:

-2. Should the behaviors continue after the child(ren) returns, the child(ren) will be required to withdraw from the class for the remainder of the semester.
-EverWild will provide a refund beginning on the 1st of the month after the child is removed from the class.
-This allows EverWild time to fill the vacant spot in the class.
+Should the behaviors continue after the child(ren) returns, the child(ren) will be required to withdraw from the class for the remainder of the school year.
+EverWild will provide a refund beginning on the 30th day after the child is removed from the class.
+This allows EverWild 30 days to fill the vacant spot in the class.

 Registration Policies